cloudera/hue/docs/docs-site/content/user/editor/_index.md

 **All about quality**

-We've fine-tuned the live autocompletion for a better experience and we've introduced some options under the editor settings where you can turn off live autocompletion or disable the autocompleter altogether (if you're adventurous).
-To access these settings open the editor and focus on the code area, press CTRL + , (or on Mac CMD + ,) and the settings will appear.
+The live autocompletion is fine-tuned for a better experience advanced settings an be accessed via CTRL + , (or on Mac CMD + ,) or clicking on the '?' icon.

-The autocompleter talks to the backend to get data for tables and databases etc. by default it will timeout after 5 seconds but once it has been fetched it's cached for the next time around.
-The timeout can be adjusted in the Hue server configuration.
+The autocompleter talks to the backend to get data for tables and databases etc and caches it to keep it quick.
+Clicking on the refresh icon in the left assist will clear the cache.
+This can be useful if a new table was created outside of Hue and is not yet showing-up (Hue will regularly clear his cache to automatically pick-up metadata changes done outside of Hue).

-We've got an extensive test suite but not every possible statement is covered, if the autocompleter can't interpret a statement it will be silent and no drop-down will appear.
-If you encounter a case where you think it should suggest something but doesn't or if it gives incorrect suggestions then please let us know.

-Learn more about it in [Autocompleter for Hive and Impala](http://gethue.com/brand-new-autocompleter-for-hive-and-impala/).

 ### Variables
 Variables are used to easily configure parameters in a query.
 They can be of two types:

 <b>Single Valued</b>
 <pre>